yjtek/language-tutorials/.metals/.reports/metals-full/2025-02-04/r_empty-definition_(language-tutorials_4b176b44ab)_13-01-39-504.md

-//The same Empty set can be reused every time, so can create it as an object instead of a class object Empty extends IntSet: def contains(x: Int): Boolean = false def incl(x: Int): IntSet = NonEmpty(x, Empty, Empty) //return new instance of NonEmpty def union(s: IntSet): IntSet = s
+//The same Empty set can be reused every time, so can create it as an object instead of a class object Empty extends IntSet: def contains(x: Int): Boolean = false def incl(x: Int): IntSet = NonEmpty(x, Empty, Empty) def union(s: IntSet): IntSet = s

-// Recall that IntSet was defined in the form of a binary tree, so you have elem, left, and right class NonEmpty(elem: Int, left: IntSet, right: IntSet) extends IntSet: def contains(x: Int): Boolean = {
+// Recall that IntSet was defined in the form of a binary tree class NonEmpty(elem: Int, left: IntSet, right: IntSet) extends IntSet: def contains(x: Int): Boolean = {
     if x < elem then left.contains(x)